AdesisNetlife/croak/README.md

 **Disclaimer**:
 Croak is ready to use in relaxed environments, but it is still under active development process and things can change in a near future.
-Take into account that features may be here today, gone tomorrow or viceversa
+Take into account that features may be here today, gone tomorrow

 ## About